Artificial IntelligenceHow Companies Use AI to Boost Profits — Real Examples

 AI is no longer a theoretical concept or a far-off futuristic technology.
 Thousands of companies worldwide — from small startups to giants like Amazon, Google, and Netflix — rely on AI to drive higher profits, cut costs, and improve the customer experience.

 According to McKinsey's 2025 report, companies that effectively adopt AI achieve a 15% to 25% increase in revenue compared to their competitors.
-So which areas see the biggest impact from AI?
-And how can your company benefit?
+Understanding where AI delivers the biggest business impact — and how to deploy it — is now a core leadership skill.

 If you're new to the field, check out AI Fundamentals first to understand the core concepts before diving into practical applications.